cms-svj/SVJProduction/README.md

 To run for 2017, replace `2016` with `2017` in the argument of `--year` and `/2016/` with `/2017/` in the arguments of `--indir` and `-o`.
 (A similar procedure can be used for 2018.)

-If MadGraph generation is used (Gridpack + LHE-GEN-SIM steps), an additional argument should be provided to the subsequent steps: `--args madgraph=1`.
+If MadGraph generation is used (Gridpack + LHE-GEN-SIM steps), an additional argument should be provided to the subsequent steps: `--madgraph`.

 <details>
 <summary>Commands:</summary>